uwu/vrh-deobfuscator/README.md

 # vrh-deobfuscator
 An automatic downloader and deobfuscator for VRoid Hub models.
+For educational use only.
+I'll get really mad if you don't use it for educational reasons.

 # Usage
 Are you sure you should be using this?